 With high quality care and support, we believe everyone can achieve their dreams and aspirations.

 Condover College was founded by someone who simply wanted the best opportunities for his son.
-This means that if it’s not good enough for a member of our family, it’s not good enough for a member of yours.

 In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, then run by the Royal National Institute for the Blind.

 When the RNIB announced the school was under threat of closure, Steve stepped in.
 He was on the board of governors at the time, and put in a bid to lease the site for an initial ten years.

 Though we started with just our educational centre and three residential schemes, we now have 12 schemes, a respite programme and a range of opportunities that allow our learners to fulfil their greatest aspirations.

 We believe our success is due to putting our learners first, always aiming for excellence and remaining focused on meeting individual needs.